Nashville-Public-Library/misc/utilities/metadata/README.md

 ### Dependencies
  - The TL's [talklib](https://github.com/talkinglibrary/talklib) module must be installed.
     - Instructions for downloading/installation are on the GitHub page.
+- Environment Variables `os.environ['']`
+    - This script needs to access several environment variables (EG credentials for Icecast, which we can't put into Git)
+    - Ensure these are set on your PC, otherwise it will not work.
+    - Currently the IP for the BrightSign unit is hardcoded, which is fine since it's just a private IP.

 ---
 © Nashville Public Library